sixeyed/dak4.net/slides/sections/101-image-registries.md

 Now you can tag your images.
 This is like giving them an alias - Docker doesn't copy the image, it just adds a new tag to the existing image.

-_Add a new tag for your images which includes your Docker ID:_
+_Add a new tag for your tweet image which includes your Docker ID:_

 ```
-docker image tag hostname-app "$env:dockerId/hostname-app"; `
 docker image tag tweet-app "$env:dockerId/tweet-app"
 ```